Puddle Duck Racer

 If you are worried about capsizing, see our info about emergency flotation and recovering from knock down pages.
 Then go practice capsizing with your duck tied to the dock with a long line.
 After you learn how to recover from a knock down, you won't be afraid of them anymore.

 Afraid it won't be perfect the way you build it?

 A big part of puddle ducking is to continually tinker with your boat to improve it.
-So just figure which configuration attracts you the most and start building it.
-Later if you change your mind, you can reconfigure her, or just build another hull and move your parts over.
-They have almost no resale value, so no matter what you do, she will be worth the same.
+Figure which configuration attracts you the most and start building it.
+Later if you change your mind, you can reconfigure her or just build another hull and move your parts over.
+They have almost no resale value so no matter what you do, she will be worth the same.

-Anyone can become a puddle ducker, all you have to do is build (or get) a puddle duck racer and register her.
-Registration is FREE, and Shorty has tried to keep all other aspects of puddle ducking free, offering free plans and full instructions here on the website, and requiring that entrance to the world championship be free to any registered puddle ducker and their crew.
+All you have to do is build (or get) a class legal PDRacer and register her.
+Registration is FREE and Shorty has tried to keep all other aspects of puddle ducking free, offering free plans and full instructions here on the website and requiring entrance to the world championship be free to any registered puddle ducker and their crew.
 There are no protected territories and any puddle ducker is welcome to organize events and invite others to go sailing.

 Want to increase the number of puddle ducks in your local area?
 One of the things we do is organize "hatch events".
 This is where people organize a day (or weekend) to get together and build ducks.
-Sometimes these are very elaborate events on a big scale with 15 or more ducks being built and sometimes they are as simple as having a friend (or two) come over and just try to build what you can, no prior preparation needed.
-If you are interested in doing a hatch, consider inviting the other local duckers to come help -- because we really like any excuse to build another boat or help someone else build theirs. :)
+Many times these are as simple as having a friend (or two) come over and just try to build what you can with no prior preparation needed or can be elaborate events on a big scale with 15 or more ducks being built at the same time.
+If you are interested in doing a hatch, consider inviting the other local duckers to come help because we really like any excuse to build another boat or help someone else build theirs. :)